-Other WI's find Facebook, Instagram and X (formerly Twitter) useful places to talk and engage - great for sharing visuals and videos too.
-But, as with all social media, don't feed the trolls.
+Other WI's find Facebook and Instagram useful places to talk and engage - great for sharing visuals and videos too.
+But, as with all social media remember don't feed the trolls.

 Further guidance on setting up social media pages for your WI can be found on My WI under the 'Communications and PR' tab where there is a Social Media Guide.
-Please also refer to the NFWI's new Social Media Policy on My WI.
+Please also refer to the NFWI's Social Media Policy on My WI.